 She always spoke well of her relatives giving us a positive image of our extended family.
 How easy it is when family gets together to be negative and nit-pick the faults of those we know so well.
 We can do it without even thinking or realizing the damage we are doing to the younger generation who hear our words of criticism about aunts, uncles and cousins and sour on the family.
 Aunt Evelyn did the opposite.
 She referred to my dad as her “wonderful brother.”
 What brother is really that wonderful!
 She spoke with loving admiration of my deceased uncle in his funeral service.
 She regularly reminded us with gratitude of all my parents had done to care for my invalid grandmother whom I never knew when Aunt Evelyn, the only daughter, was at one time unable to be near her dear mother’s side.
 With comments like these she fostered appreciation and gratitude in our hearts for our family.
 The way we speak about others reveals the way we feel about them and ultimately the way we will treat them.
 Thank you Aunt Evelyn for showing us how to be respectful, appreciative, and grateful by speaking words seasoned with grace about others.
 You showed us how to love others.

-Your friend, Pastor Brian (:-}).
+Your friend, learning from others, Pastor Brian (:-}).